As a Gem Admin, you have access to the Team Settings dashboard to help you manage your users and team-level features: https://www.gem.com/admin

 Gem currently provides three levels of permissions access.
 You can use these levels to restrict or increase capabilities in Gem.

 By default, all new Gem users will start off with Standard access.
-This can be changed by Gem Admins from the Manage Team dashboard.
+This can be changed by Gem Admins from the Team Settings dashboard.

 The three levels are: